bagisto/bagisto-docs/src/performance/configure-elasticsearch.md

 php artisan indexer:index --type=elastic --mode=full
 ```

-The search indexer runs only when an external engine is enabled (development version) or the engine setting is `elastic` (2.4), so enable the engine first.
+The search indexer runs only when an external engine is enabled (Bagisto 2.5) or the engine setting is `elastic` (2.4), so enable the engine first.

 ::: warning Queue Driver Configuration
 If your `QUEUE_CONNECTION` in `.env` is set to `database`, `redis`, or any driver other than `sync`, you must run the queue worker to process indexing jobs: